My simple video editing system (for normal people)

 The next feature of Descript that I want to highlight is its built-in social sharing capabilities.

 I want to share how easy it is to repurpose a video into short clips for social media.
 Take a part where a powerful point is made and select the text and duplicate it.
-You now

 #5: Powerful exporting